Luanda Entry Requirements

 Alcohol

-1 liter of spirits or 2 liters of wine
+1 litre of spirits + 2 litres of wine wine or 3 litres of beer.

 Tobacco

-200 cigarettes or 50 cigars or 250 grams of tobacco
+200 cigarettes or 50 cigars or 250 g loose tobacco.

 Currency